What is BOSC?

 Attend

 There’s no conference without attendees!
 Your presence is crucial to the success of the event, and we’re always happy to see new faces.
-We encourage everyone to attend the main meeting and/or CoFest, interact with other attendees, and tweet about their experience.
+We encourage everyone to attend the main meeting and/or CollaborationFest, interact with other attendees, and post about their experience.
+And tell your colleagues and friends who aren’t there that they should attend next year!

 Our focus is on open source work and communities.
 Code presented at BOSC must be open and properly licensed.
 If your work is more about training materials than code, we’d like your materials to be open and licensed so others can benefit from it!